How’s that for a subject line?

 TERRIBLE SUBJECT LINE: The Majestics Wedding Band

-(What’s in it for them?
+(What’s in it for the recipient?
 You’re going to make them open the email to find out?)

 WAY BETTER: Hassle-Free (and Kick Ass) Wedding Band